yhyakuna/katacoda-scenarios/vault-policies/step5.md

 Where `token.txt` contains the generated token with `base` policy attached.

-This lists the capabilities of a token on a path granted by its attached policies.
+This lists the capabilities of a token on a path granted by its attached policies (`base`).
 When unexpected behavior was encountered, this is an easy method to check the policy for the token.

 <br>